mariasaavedra/pubmed-search/README.md

 Constructs optimized PubMed queries using MeSH terms and proximity operators.

+### E-Utilities Service

+Strongly-typed wrapper for the NCBI E-utilities API, handling rate limiting and error recovery.

 ### PubMed Service

 Handles communication with the E-utilities API, including rate limiting and pagination.

+### Embedding Service

+Uses OpenAI embeddings to calculate semantic similarity between queries and articles.

+### Full-Text Fetcher Service

+Attempts to retrieve full-text content for articles where available, enhancing the quality of relevance scoring.

-### Ranking Service
+### Journal Ranking Service

-Scores articles based on relevance, journal quality, and structural characteristics.
+Scores articles based on journal quality using a curated list of clinically useful journals.

 ## Examples